RJ722/bioinformatics/_posts/2019-07-22-visual-explanation.md

-An argument can be made that the horizontal representation can be misinterpreted as a `(1, 3)` matrix, our brains are so accustomed to seeing it as 1-D array, that it almost never the case (at least with folks who have worked with Python before).
+An argument can be made that the horizontal representation can be misinterpreted as a `(1, 3)` matrix, our brains are so accustomed to seeing it as 1-D array, that it is almost never the case (at least with folks who have worked with Python before).

 Of course, it all makes perfect sense now, but it did take me a while to figure out what exactly was going under the hood here.